Extension Logo

 • Time: Agency office hours are usually between 8:00 a.m. and 4:30 p.m., Monday through Friday.

-• Fees: Some may require a fee for service; others may be available at no direct cost to the user.
+• Fees: Some may require a service fee; others may be available at no direct cost to the user.

-• Call ahead for an appointment: The person you want to speak with may be out of the office meeting with people or conducting site visits or inspections.
-It is best to call ahead for an appointment if you want to meet with a specific person.
+• Call ahead for an appointment: It is best to call ahead if you want to meet with a specific person.
 Leave your name, phone number and a specific message.

 • On some issues, you may be given several alternatives to help you make a decision.
 You may also need to be referred to a more appropriate agency.